googleapis/google-cloud-node/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for stopping by to let us know something could be better!

-**PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/).
+**PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub.
 This will ensure a timely response.

 Please run down the following list and make sure you've tried the usual "quick fixes":